stephwright/CampingWeekend/Activities.md

 ## NON WATER
 * Watch DVDs or videos
+  * Bring Harry Potter, Star Wars, other?
 * Play games (we have Phase 10 and a couple other card games, pretty sure a cribbage board)
+  * Heidi will bring board games
 * lounge in the hammock
 * lounge on the dock
-* lounge on the deck and sip coffe / wine / cocktail / beverage of choice
+* lounge on the deck and sip coffee / wine / cocktail / beverage of choice